Undergraduate Business Programs

 The major in operations and supply chain management prepares students for participation as managers or specialists in the operations activity of industrial and service systems.
 The recommended plan of study includes classes in communications, statistics, business law and marketing, in addition to organizational behavior, planning and control of operations, critical thinking and more.

-Why Major in Supply Chain Management?
+Why Major in Operations and Supply Chain Management?

 A firm’s operations are what create value for customers and other stakeholders.
 Essentially, a firm’s operations are what it is known for: the operations of Apple produce iPhones and iPads, the operations of Amazon get products into warehouses then sell them online, and the operations of UPS deliver them to your door.
 Furthermore, every department within a firm has its own operations: resources and processes that support the operations the firm is known for.
 Consequently, all managers will at some point face operational challenges, such as choosing what resources to have available, allocating specific resources to specific tasks, or improving efficiency.